 A Brief history

 Like many traditional English cakes, Eccles cakes began life as a food eaten during a local religious feast, namely Eccles Wakes, held at the end of August for three days in Eccles.
 The parish of Eccles was historically part of Lancashire, now part of Greater Manchester.

 The Eccles & District History Society credits James Birch as the first person to sell Eccles cakes commercially.
 Birch opened his shop in 1796 opposite Eccles Parish Church.

 No one knows exactly who invented Eccles cakes originally or where Birch’s recipe came from.
 There is one theory out there that the “sweet patties” from Elizabeth Raffald’s influential cook book, The Experienced English Housekeeper, published in 1769, were the precursors to Eccles cakes.
 But any evidence linking Raffald and Birch are now lost in history.

-Assuming the original Eccles cakes evolved from Raffald’s sweet pies, then the original Eccles cakes were probably made with puff pastry, as that was what Raffald used in her recipe.
+Making a huge assumption that the original Eccles cakes evolved from Raffald’s sweet pies, then the original Eccles cakes were probably made with puff pastry, as that was what Raffald used in her recipe.